nanjekyejoannah/micropython/docs/develop/gettingstarted.rst

    upstream	https://github.com/micropython/micropython.git (push)

 You should now have a copy of the source code.
-By default you are pointing to the master branch.To get ready for further development, it is recommended to work on a development branch.
+By default you are pointing to the master branch.
+To get ready for further development, it is recommended to work on a development branch.

 .. code-block:: console

     $ git checkout -b dev-branch

 You can give it any name.
-You will have to compile MicroPython whenever you move among branches.
+You will have to compile MicroPython whenever you change to a different branch.

 Build the Code
 --------------

-For development, you should compile MicroPython for a platform which corresponds to a port.
+For development, you should compile MicroPython for a specific platform which corresponds to a port.
+Before any building for a port, first build the MicroPython cross-compiler.
 Install the required dependencies for the port in order to sucessfully compile and build.

 Build the cross-compiler
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Almost all ports require building the ``mpy-cross`` first to perform pre-compilation
+Almost all ports require building ``mpy-cross`` first to perform pre-compilation
 of scripts that will be included in the port firmware:

 .. code-block:: console